glbala87/ELLA_tool/docs/technical/development.md

 Typically you call `make dbreset` then interact with the application through the GUI.
 `dbreset` won't create the alembic table and the upgrade/downgrade scripts will fail.

-So before manually running the upgrade/downgrade scripts, you need to create the alembic table and populate it with the corresponding version:
+So before manually running the upgrade/downgrade scripts, you need to create the alembic table and populate it with the corresponding version (`[hash]` is the database `Revision ID`):
 ```
  CREATE TABLE alembic_version (version_num varchar)
  INSERT INTO alembic_version VALUES ([hash])
 ```
+### Integrating the a new migration step

+Once you are satisfied that the newly created migration script does its job, you can add it to the repository.

-### API documentation
+## API documentation

 The API is documented using [apidocs](https://apispec.readthedocs.io/en/latest/) supporting the OpenAPI specification (f.k.a.
 Swagger 2.0).
 You can see the specification [here](http://swagger.io/specification/).